As women enter a new stage of their life, more and more women over age 40 are choosing to have breast augmentations.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Many women are waiting until later to start their families.
 Once they’ve had their children, they’re older than women in the past who finished having babies by their early 30s.
-This may contribute to this trend of older women choosing to have the procedure,” explains Dr. Moreira.
+This may contribute to this trend of older women choosing to have the procedure,” explains Dr. Djohan.

-“Many women over 40 worry if getting breast implants will interfere with having mammograms.
-In terms of mammograms and imaging over time, breast augmentation tends to be quite safe,” Dr. Moreira says, adding that most of the time plastic surgeons place the implants under the muscle, which puts them in a separate space from the breast gland.
+“Many women over 40 worry if getting breast implants may interfere with having mammograms,” says Dr. Djohan.
+“In terms of mammograms and imaging over time, breast augmentation tends to be quite safe,” he says, adding that most of the time plastic surgeons place the implants under the muscle, which puts them in a separate space from the breast gland.

 “Implants should not rupture or become displaced with a mammogram.
-I know that they’re squeezed in different shapes during the process, but an implant that is intact should not have an issue,” says Dr. Moreira.
+I know that they’re squeezed in different shapes during the process, but an implant that is intact with sound placement or positioning should not have an issue,” says Dr. Djohan.

-“As an implant gets older, the outer shell loses strength and can leak.
-When the integrity of the outer shell deteriorates, the implant is more easily broken.
+“As an implant gets older, the outer shell can lose strength and leak,” Dr. Djohan says.
+“When the integrity of the outer shell deteriorates, the implant is more easily broken.”

-If enough excess skin exists to detract from the look of the augmentation, the woman may need to have a breast lift at the same time as the breast augmentation procedure.
+“If enough excess skin exists to detract from the look of the augmentation, you may need to have a breast lift at the same time as the breast augmentation procedure,” says Dr. Djohan.
 However, a breast lift will leave more noticeable scars than a breast augmentation.
-Women need to understand this before agreeing to the procedure, says Dr. Moreira.
+Women need to understand this before agreeing to the procedure, he says.

 Despite any concerns, it’s really no big mystery as to why more women older than 40 are choosing to have breast augmentations.
 Older women are typically more self-assured about their place in life and are often more financially secure than many younger women, which likely contributes to this growing trend.